miket7f/miket7f.github.io/pages/E Fundamentals.md

 ### Activity 4: Metals vs. Non-Metals
 1. Categorize the following elements into metals and non-metals based on the periodic table.
-2. Have metals relatively few or a lot valence electrons?
+2. Do metals have relatively few or a lot of valence electrons?

 **Example Elements:**
 1. Sodium (Na)